MRajibH/Banking-System/README.md

 # Banking-System
-This is simple Banking system project written in python OOP.
+This is  a simple Banking system project written in python OOP.